ofomata/Serverless-Multi-Region-AWS-Governance-System-The-Cloud-Janitor/README.md

 ## INTRODUCTION:

-This is a fully **Serverless Governance System** designed to reduce AWS operational costs and enforces compliance by automatically managing unused or insecure resources across multiple regions.
+This is a fully **Serverless Governance System** designed to reduce AWS operational costs and enforce compliance by automatically managing unused or insecure resources across multiple regions.
 It acts as an **always-on cloud janitor**, proactively discovering, notifying owners about, and remediating violating or forgotten resources that could incur unnecessary costs or pose security risks.

 ## Core Value Proposition: